What to Expect During Your Dental Implant Procedure

 Other things you should know about dental implant steps

 You have to keep in mind a few things if you are considering dental implants.
 First, you need to be sure you are ready to commit a few months into the procedure.
 It’s a big decision, take your time.
 Don’t worry about the procedure itself.
-Most dental procedures are usually successful, and Dr. Uparika Sharma is an expert dentist in Bellevue for Dental implants procedure, so you are in good hands.
+Most dental procedures are usually successful, and Dr. Uparika Sharma is an expert dentist for Dental implants procedure, so you are in good hands.

 After the surgery

 After the surgery, you may notice some bruising on your gums, swelling around your gums and face, some minor bleeding, and some pain at the implant site.